One More Goodnight Kiss

-One More Goodnight Kiss is an album by folk singer/guitarist Greg Brown, released in 1988.
+One More Goodnight Kiss is an album by American folk musician Greg Brown, released in 1988.
 This release contains one of Brown's more well-known songs, "Canned Goods", a song dedicated to his grandmother.

 Reception

 Writing for Allmusic, music critic Vik Iyengar called the album "Singer/songwriter Greg Brown delivers his first classic on his fourth studio album, One More Goodnight Kiss, where he uses a keen observer's eye and his acoustic guitar to conjure up vivid images from his idyllic childhood...
 This is a great introduction to his early catalog and the birth of an important contemporary folk artist."